luke-h1/fe-talk-2024/slides.md

 </style>

 <!--
 So the first thing we need to do is to import the `useFeatureFlagEnabled` hook from posthog.
 And this does exactly what it's name says.
-We pass it the feature flag key that we created earlier and it will return a true or false value
+We pass it the feature flag key that we created earlier and it will return a true or false value.
+If it's not enabled or the API call fails we show a message telling users to come back at 12
--->

 ---
 layout: comparison